Operation Zamość: Deportations to concentration camps

 The camp in Zamość (pl), located on S. Okrzei street, served as the transit point for selections and further deportations.
-In the first month of Action Zamość the camp processed 7,055 Polish inhabitants of 62 villages.
+In the first month of Action Zamość, the camp processed 7,055 Polish inhabitants of 62 villages.
 People were divided into four main categories with the following code letters: "WE" (re-Germanization), "AA" (transport to the Reich), "RD" (farm-work for the settlers), "KI" (Kindertransport), "AG" (work in the General Government); and finally, "KL" (concentration camp).
 Those expelled from Zamojszczyzna to perform slave labour in Germany were loaded onto trains departing for temporary displacement camps governed by main resettlement HQ in Łodź.
 People from the last group were sent to the Nazi concentration camps at Auschwitz and Majdanek.

 The camp in Zamość processed 31,536 Poles according to Germany's own records, or 41,000 based on postwar estimates.
-Dispossessed Polish families were sent to other transit camps as well including Zwierzyniec in the Zamość County, which processed 20,000-24,000 Poles (12,000 between July and August 1943).
-Transit camps existed in Budzyń, Frampol, Lublin (on Krochmalna street), Stary Majdan, Biłgoraj County, Tarnogród, Wola Derezieńska, Old Wedan, Biłgoraj and also in Puszcza Solska.
+Dispossessed Polish families were sent to other transit camps as well, including Zwierzyniec in the Zamość County, which processed 20,000-24,000 Poles (12,000 between July and August 1943).
+Transit camps existed in Budzyń, Frampol, Lublin (on Krochmalna street), Stary Majdan, Biłgoraj County, Tarnogród, Wola Derezieńska, Old Wedan, Biłgoraj and Puszcza Solska.
 Race selections based on forcible abduction of children from their parents were conducted in all of them.
 The term "Children of Zamojszczyzna" originates from the multitude of those locations.